LiquidPulsar/exec_hints/README.md

 ```
 Uhh, it works on a lot of stuff :)
 Notably you can manipulate `*args` and `**kwargs` as normal.
-Works with defaults too, but it will try to apply the hint to the default provided
+Works with defaults too, but it will try to apply the hint to the default provided:
 ```py
 @exec_hints
 def a(a,b:str.upper,c:tuple[int],d=12,*e:lambda x:map(str,x),f:int|Literal(-3)=3,**g:dict[str]):